On the Adamant: Release

 On the Adamant premiered on 24 February 2023 as part of the 73rd Berlin International Film Festival, in competition.
 As of March 2023, it is scheduled for release in French cinemas on 19 April 2023.

+It was invited to Horizons section of 57th Karlovy Vary International Film Festival, where it was screened on 30 June 2023.
+The documentary also made to 2023 Cinéfest Sudbury International Film Festival held from September 16 to 24, 2023.
+The film competed at the 2023 Calgary International Film Festival in 'International Documentary Competition' for Best International Documentary Feature award and had screening on September 22.